 College applications are a vital part of your ticket to higher education.
 However, the process is not so glamorous.
-Actually, it’s a lot of harder than it looks.
-With thousands and thousands of applicants applying to various institutions across the country each year, how do you “stand out” like your guidance counselors told you to?
+Actually, it’s a lot harder than it looks.
+With thousands and thousands of applicants applying to various institutions across the country each year, how do you “stand out” as your guidance counselors told you to?
 How much information should you share and how much is too much?
+What should you include in college applications and what should be left out?
 You may not have the answers to those questions, but we do.
 The tips and tricks to help this process run smoothly.
-Here are our Do’s and Don’ts for what to include on your College Application.
+Here are our do’s and don’ts for what to include in a college application.

 Do: Read the directions